Coming Soon in Physics

 Will Physics cover articles from other journals?

-While we are currently focusing on the Physical Review journals for our source articles, we do hope to expand our coverage in the future.
+While we are currently focusing on the Physical Review journals for our source articles, we may expand our coverage in the future.

-What is the difference between Physics and Physical Review Focus?
+What is the difference between the article types?

 What are the subject categories and will new ones be added?